sarthak1905/BlogCity/README.md

  Undeployed(to be deployed soon)

  ## Resources
- Django framework full course by Corey Schrafer.
-Follow-with-me tutorial by Corey Schrafer.
+ Django framework full course by Corey Schafer.
+Follow-with-me tutorial by Corey Schafer.